-The Office of Student Affairs at the School of Continuing Education will review all students' academic records after each term.
-Students who are not making satisfactory academic progress towards their degree may lose eligibility for future Title IV aid.
-Students will be notified of their ineligible status via Office of Student Affairs at the School of Continuing Education.
+The Office of Student Affairs at the School of Professional Studies will review all students' academic records after each term.
+Students not making satisfactory academic progress toward their degree may lose eligibility for future Title IV aid.
+Students will be notified of their ineligible status via the Office of Student Affairs at the School of Professional Studies.

-Note: If a student has a grade change or correction to their academic record subsequent to the review process, he/she should notify the Office of Student Affairs at the School of Continuing Education in writing to request a re-evaluation of their academic progress.
+Note: If a student has a grade change or correction to their academic record after the review process, he/she should notify the Office of Student Affairs at the School of Professional Studies in writing to request a re-evaluation of their academic progress.